 Human Factors Engineer

-I see what others miss in medical device design
+I help teams see what they might miss in medical device design

 My journey from artist to UX researcher to Human Factors Engineer taught me to see through users' eyes.
 Now I apply that empathy to life-critical healthcare technology—where understanding users isn't just good design, it's patient safety.